-- always follow DR-CABC - if safe to do so, immediately get the person away from the heat source - cool the burn ideally with cool (not iced) running water for at least 20 minutes

-- > 75.
-Cooling and covering a burn - you can remove clothing or jewellery that is near the burnt area but do not try to remove anything that is stuck to the skin - keep the casualty warm cooling large burns in children may risk causing hypothermia and appropriate care should be taken
+- always follow DR-CABC - if safe to do so, immediately move the person away from the heat source - cool the burn ideally with cool (not iced) running water for at least 20 minutes - you can remove clothing or jewellery that is near the burnt area but do not try to remove anything that is stuck to the skin - Aim to keep the casualty warm while cooling the burns in order to avoid hypothermia.
+Cooling etc. cooling large burns in children may risk causing hypothermia

-Cool the burn not the casualty!
+Cool the burn not the whole casualty!

-- do not use any lotions, ointment or creams on the burnt area - after cooling, ideally cover the burn area using strips of cling film laid along the limb (do not wrap anything around a limb) - if cling film is not available, cover with a damp dressing or other suitable material - raise the affected area, such as a hand, if possible, to reduce swelling - you can advise the casualty to take painkillers such as paracetamol and/or ibuprofen - the casualty may take small sips of water if they are thirsty - for large or more serious burns ensure that medical assistance is sought.
-If you are unsure, it is always safer to make sure the casualty is seen by a health care professional - (features which might suggest a more serious burn are shown in the box below) - if there are signs of breathing difficulty follow the advice shown on page 27
+- do not use any lotions, ointment or creams on the burnt area - after cooling, ideally cover the burn area using strips of cling film laid along the limb (do not wrap anything around a limb) - if cling film is not available, cover with a damp dressing or other suitable material - if possible raise the affected limb, such as for burn to a hand, to reduce swelling - you can advise the casualty to take painkillers such as paracetamol and/or ibuprofen - the casualty may take small sips of water if they are thirsty

+For large or more serious burns ensure that medical assistance is sought.
+If you are unsure, it is always safer to make sure the casualty is seen by a health care professional.
+Features which may suggest a more serious burn are shown in the box below.

+If there are signs of breathing difficulty - follow the advice shown on page 20.

-For chemical burns, particularly accidental exposure to corrosive substances or a deliberate attack with a chemical (such as acid) follow the advice shown on page 73.
+For chemical burns, particularly accidental exposure to corrosive substances or a deliberate attack with a chemical (such as acid) follow the advice shown on page 66.

-For minor burns it may be possible to treat 'at home' and not require further professional medical attention.
-After appropriate first aid, ask the casualty to continue to keep the burn clean and take pain killers such as paracetamol and/or ibuprofen.
+For minor burns it may be possible to treat "at home" and not require further professional medical attention.
+After appropriate First Aid, ask the casualty to continue to keep the burn clean and take pain killers such as paracetamol and/or ibuprofen.